We have identified a more suitable language of this document. To change language to please click here or close

-Gas transmission operators (“TSO”) Gasunie Deutschland and Thyssengas in cooperation with electricity transmission system operator TenneT TSO are planning a 100 MW power-to-gas pilot project in Lower Saxony (project “Element Eins”).
+Gas transmission operators Gasunie Deutschland and Thyssengas in cooperation with electricity transmission system operator TenneT TSO are planning a 100 MW power-to-gas pilot project in Lower Saxony (project “Element Eins”).
 It is scheduled to become operational in 2022.
-By converting green energy into gas, the plant will create new opportunities for the storage of renewable energies.
+By converting renewable electricity into gas, the plant will create new opportunities for the storage of renewable energies.
 The project aims to achieve a comprehensive coupling of the energy, transport and industrial sectors.
-Gas that has been produced from green energy will be transported from the North Sea to Central Germany through existing gas pipelines.
-Moreover, it could be made available to the transportation sector through hydrogen filling stations and to industrial consumers through storage caverns.
-At the time of writing the project is on hold by the Federal Network Agency (“BNetzA”) due to unbundling concerns regarding the operation of storage facilities (i.e. power-to-gas plants) by transmission network operators.
+Gas that has been produced from renewable electricity will be transported from the North Sea to Central Germany through existing gas pipelines.
+Moreover, it could be made available to the transportation sector through hydrogen fuelling stations and to industrial consumers through storage caverns.
+Although the Federal Network Agency (“BNetzA”) has declined to include the investment in the incentive regulation scheme, investors have decided to pursue the project nonetheless.

 The WESTKÜSTE 100 project in northern Germany is being led by companies from different sectors such as EDF Germany, Holcim Germany, OGE, Ørsted and Thyssenkrupp Industrial Solutions.
-The project is aimed at producing green hydrogen from offshore wind and recovering the waste heat generated.
-The green hydrogen will be used to produce aircraft fuels or will be fed into a new hydrogen grid, which will connect the refinery, the hydrogen storage facility, a hydrogen filling station and the existing municipal natural gas grid.
+The project is aimed at producing green hydrogen from electricity generated from offshore wind, and recovering the waste heat produced.
+The green hydrogen will be used to produce aircraft fuels or will be fed into a new hydrogen grid, which will connect the refinery, the hydrogen storage facility, a hydrogen fuelling station and the existing municipal natural gas grid.
 Within the initial five-year project period, an electrolysis plant with a capacity of 30 MW is to be installed.
 It is also anticipated that the project could be scaled up to include, for example, an electrolysis plant of 700 MW capacity with the electricity generated by an offshore wind farm.

 Gas Transmission Network

 Transport applications play an important role in the future German hydrogen economy, although they are still in early stages.
 Hydrogen-based mobility is seen as an alternative option for those applications where using electricity directly is not reasonable or technically feasible.
 Hydrogen could be applied in a wide range of sectors such as local public passenger transport, heavy-duty road transport and commercial vehicles.
 The introduction of fuel cell vehicles can also complement battery-powered electric mobility.
 In certain areas, hydrogen may also provide an alternative for cars.
-If hydrogen is to be used in road transport, refuelling infrastructure must be expanded as needed.
+If hydrogen is to be used in road transport, refuelling infrastructure must be expanded.
 As of January 2020, there were 87 refuelling stations in Germany.
-An expansion by 15 stations per year is envisaged to accommodate the increased use of hydrogen in transport.
+An expansion by 15 stations per year is envisaged to accommodate the increased use of hydrogen in transport (see above).